 The Teaching and Learning Center

-The Teaching and Learning Center promotes teaching excellence by generating the ideas, activities, and enthusiasm that foster quality teaching and learning.
+The Teaching and Learning Center, located in the Health Sciences Building, promotes teaching excellence by generating the ideas, activities, and enthusiasm that foster quality teaching and learning.
 The TLC seeks to foster an environment where teaching is rewarded and recognized as an opportunity and a privilege.
 It provides faculty with opportunities to attend weekly presentations and workshops on teaching, the annual Summer Institute on Online and Hybrid Course Development, and the annual Faculty Development Day.
 Faculty can also participate in teaching circles; have access to learning resources; and apply for grants for research and professional development, teaching enhancement, and travel to professional conferences.

 The Teaching and Learning Center provides instructional design services to assist faculty with the incorporation of technology into teaching, assists faculty with the preparation of promotion and tenure materials, and facilitates the preparation of departmental plans for the assessment of student learning outcomes.
 The TLC also provides mentors for new faculty and participates in the annual New Faculty Orientation Program.